 - Start your credit approval with us.

 Credit Acceptance works with more than 12,000 participating car dealers across the nation to help provide credit-challenged car buyers with credit approval for auto financing.
-Simply fill out the form on our website and get connected with three enrolled dealers near you that can help you start your credit approval today!
+Simply fill out the auto finance pre-qualification form on our website to get started